patrick-mcgreal-dev/cv/src/markdown/cv.md

 [loumee.co](https://www.loumee.co/)

-The Loumee app is built with Vue.
-When I worked with Loumee, I was the only developer maintaining the codebase.
+I've worked with Loumee for two years, and I'm currently the only developer maintaining the codebase.

-Some of the features I implemented are:
+Some of the features I've implemented are:

 - User data aggregation using [Chart.js](https://www.chartjs.org/)
 - A content management system using [Directus](https://directus.io/)